bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/20_prerequisites/2010_optional_local_setup.md

 ### Test your installed dependencies

-If all of the dependencies are correctly installed, the following commands should all run withoutsuccessfully, displaying no errors or failures:
+If all of the dependencies are correctly installed, the following commands should all run without errors or failures:

 ```
     kubectl cluster-info --context kind-bridgecrew-workshop